leob/express-mongo-rest-starter/README.md

 * tooling: add ESLint (with eslint-config-airbnb)
 * the controllers have quite a lot of 'boilerplate' and code repitition - how can we avoid copy and past and make the controllers more 'DRY' ?
-* extending the Mongoose model examples, especially with more complex Mongodb models/relations (instead of the current 'Project' example I will probably switch to another example/use case, for instance a "To do" app with Tasks and Users)
+* extending the Mongoose model examples, especially with more complex Mongodb models/relations
+* improve error handling and reporting: currently the app has validations in the Mongoose models (for instance if the email address for a user is a valid email address) but these are not reported properly (the response is just 'error')
+* add Referential Integrity checks between related documents (for example, a User can have one or more Tasks, but currently you can delete a user who has Tasks - the app should check if the user has tasks and then either delete the tasks before deleting the user, or prohibit deleting the user; in the same way, before adding a Task, the app should check if the User referenced by that Task exists)

 The last point (modeling of MongoDB relations) is central to application architecture with MongoDB, so I will discuss it separately in the [next](#mongoose-models-and-relationships) section.

 ## Mongoose models and relationships

-The API/controller and Mongoose model examples are VERY rudimentary.
-There is only one Mongoose model (Project) with one field ('title').
-I would like to add more models, and then show how you can handle relationships between the models in an non-relational database like MongoDB.
+The API/controller and Mongoose model examples are rudimentary, but explain the basics of 2 models (Users and Tasks) with an 1:N relation between them:

-For instance, if a Task belongs to one User (person), or conversely a User can have multiple Tasks, how do you model that?
+* a Task belongs to one User (person)
+* a User can have multiple Tasks

+How can you model this in MongoDB?

-* Do you store a list of ObjectIDs of the Tasks in the User document?
+* You can store a list of ObjectIDs of the Tasks in the User document
-* Or do you 'de-normalize' the data and store not only the Tasks' IDs but also the tasks' Descriptions in the User document?
+* Or you can 'de-normalize' the data and store not only the Tasks' IDs but also the tasks' Descriptions in the User document

 Both approaches have their pros and cons.
 The tradeoffs are: